How to Send a SWIFT Wire From Scratch

 Learn how to send a SWIFT wire programmatically from any bank in 30 minutes using the ISO20022 standard.

 SWIFT is the most widely used international payment method in the world.
-In this tutorial we will be going over how to send a SWIFT wire programatically to your bank, what information you might need about your recipient to allow the payment to clear successfully, and the software you might need to do so.
+In this tutorial we will be going over how to send a SWIFT wire programmatically to your bank, what information you might need about your recipient to allow the payment to clear successfully, and the software you might need to do so.
 The following example can be implemented in code using iso20022.js.

 In order for a SWIFT payment to be sent, we need to collect the right information about our bank account, the party we're sending money to, and finally create an ISO20022 file and send it to our bank.